micaelgomestavares/AmongUsBOT/readme.md

 ```

 <br>
-:config: Configure your bot, in 'config.json'
+:gear: Configure your bot, in 'config.json'

 ```
 {